Updated 5/27/16 Please Note: The deadline for the Student Health Insurance Waiver has been extended to July 31st.

 Participation in SHIP is mandatory.
 However, students may waive enrollment in SHIP if they are covered by a health insurance plan that provides coverage for the essential health insurance benefits listed on the Coverage Comparison sheet and that does not include a high dollar deductible that would prevent the student from being able to afford needed health care.
 If you are comparing the Brown student health insurance plan to plans available through the Health Insurance Exchanges, Brown's plan would be most similar to the Platinum level plan.

 In order to waive out of the University's student health insurance plan, you must confirm that your plan provides adequate coverage.
+Out of state Medicaid (except Connecticut and Massachusetts), Kaiser Permanente and International plans are not considered comparable plans.

 Use the Coverage Comparison Sheet to compare your plan.